faizan4devloper/band-landing-page/README.md

   // Fetch data from API using POST request const fetchData = async () => {
     try {
-      // Sending the question as a query parameter const response = await axios.post('dummy', {
+      const response = await axios.post('dummy', {
         question: 'what are the average class sizes and student-teacher ratios in the local schools react?'
       }, {